Checkoff Programs and the Marketplace

 In the case of the beef industry, cattle producers are required to pay a tax of $1 into the checkoff fund for each head of cattle they sell.
 Under the supervision of the U.S. Department of Agriculture, the Cattlemen’s Beef Board administers these funds.
 The Cattlemen’s Beef Board contracts with the industry’s largest trade association, the National Cattleman’s Beef Association (NCBA), to carry out the beef checkoff advertising efforts, even though the NCBA claims membership of less than four percent of America’s cattle producers.

-To maintain both their lock on the marketplace and their unjust share of the retail price of agriculture goods, packers and industrial agriculture interests such as NCBA expend an excessive amount of monetary resources to gain influence to push for government programs that support their continued control of the market.
+To maintain both their lock on the marketplace and their unjust share of the retail price of agriculture goods, industrial agriculture interests such as NCBA expend an excessive amount of monetary resources to gain influence to push for government programs that support their continued control of the market.
 Checkoff funds are one of their major sources of funding.

 OCM has long been a leader of the effort to reform the checkoff tax system.
-As a result of our efforts, federal courts have questioned the basic premises of the program and through OCM’s Freedom of Information Act request, thousands of documents are in the process of being released to shed the light of day on NCBA’s very dark practices.
+As a result of our efforts, federal courts have questioned the basic premises of the program and through OCM’s Freedom of Information Act claim, thousands of documents are in the process of being released to shed the light of day on NCBA’s very dark practices.

 OCM will continue to pursue every avenue possible to ensure family farmers and ranchers no longer fund their own demise through their checkoff dollars.